mdboom/mdboom.github.com/content/2018-04-04-python-in-the-browser.rst

 <https://kripken.github.io/emscripten-site/docs/porting/guidelines/function_pointer_issues.html#asm-pointer-casts>`__
 option which is required to make all of the function pointer calls that CPython does work correctly.

+**UPDATE 2018-04-11:** My hunch was wrong, and I was able to get to the bottom of the root cause and significantly speed up these benchmarks.
+See my post `Profiling WebAssembly </blog/2018/04/11/profiling-webassembly/>`__ for more info.

 Future directions
 -----------------